-Why Creating an App like WhatsApp or Slack Makes Sense?
+Why creating an app like WhatsApp or Slack makes sense?

-The messaging trends in 2020 share the core requirement: quick, personalized and real-time communication.
+The messaging trends share the core requirement: quick, personalized and real-time communication.
 This turns the question “How to create a messaging app?” into a big business opportunity.
 Note that each market share - enterprise, private or entertainment - can become your targeted audience.

 Let’s face the fact: the top messaging apps already provide the fast message exchange, file sharing, voice and video calls, security, group chats and calls, editing features.
 And many of these features are free.
 It is also worth accentuating that each of these apps offers something special or unique.
 Here are a few examples of such messengers: